 - Individual-some random numbers (ex., Rahul-128337)

-- Keep your password at least 10 characters long.
+- Password must be at least 10 characters long.

-- Password must be a combination of capital & small letters, numbers and special characters.
+- It must combine capital-small letters, numbers and special characters.

 - Avoid using the same password twice.